tvaneerd/today/may_21_Why_I_Hate_Manager_Classes.md

 Q.E.D.

 Oh, I may have skipped a step in my proof: **Single Responsibility Principle**.
-`DogManager` has two responsibilities (above), it should only have one.
+`DogManager` has two responsibilities (listed above), it should only have one.

 Which one?
 Neither.